network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

 The algorithm produces sets of 5 times for each probe, namely:
-DNS handshake, TCP handshake, TLS handshake, HTTP/2 request/response on separate (idle) connections, HTTP/2 request/response on load bearing connections.
+DNS handshake, TCP handshake, TLS handshake, HTTP/2 request/response on separate (idle) connections, HTTP/2 request/response on load-generating connections.
 This fine-grained data is useful, but not necessary for creating a useful metric.

 To create a single "Responsiveness" (e.g., RPM) number,